Cleft Chin Removal: Surgical and Non-Surgical Options

 Further, the effects of Botox only last a few months, so even this partial treatment needs to be repeated several times a year, making fillers a far preferable option.

-Another injection treatment option is fat grafting, a minimally invasive technique said to enjoy a high rate of success.
+Another injectable treatment option is fat grafting, a minimally invasive technique said to enjoy a high rate of success.

 Liposuction must first be performed to harvest fat from the patient’s thighs, abdomen or buttocks.
 The fat is then purified and reinjected into the chin.

 As with HA fillers, fat injections add volume and smoothen the chin’s dimple or indentation.
-The downside is that they do so at the risk of increasing chin size, which could be undesirable for many people.
+The downside is that they do so at the risk of increasing the chin’s size, which could be undesirable for many people.